 Q: How did your collaboration on the glass brick collection come about?

 𝗕𝗲𝗻 𝗞𝗲𝗿𝗿: Whatever we are doing, Tom and I seem to coincide with similar ideas.
 I started talking about bricks, and he said, “I'm working in cast glass, I've been working on objects, and I've got some ideas around bricks and blocks,” so I suggested we work together.
 Tom had some viewpoints around our standard long-format glass bricks, and we thought, “why don’t we start looking at curves as an option as well?”.
-It was really a collaborative process between Tom and our business, but it was a very easy conversation because he had already done some exploration in that area, and we'd already done some exploration too. 𝗧𝗼𝗺 𝗙𝗲𝗿𝗲𝗱𝗮𝘆: From my perspective as an industrial designer, what came up was perhaps looking at how to take some of those narratives and go more three-dimensional, to almost work on a toolkit for architects and studio designers to develop their own forms from these designs.
+It was really a collaborative process between Tom and our business, but it was a very easy conversation because we had both done some exploration already. 𝗧𝗼𝗺 𝗙𝗲𝗿𝗲𝗱𝗮𝘆: From my perspective as an industrial designer, what came up was perhaps looking at how to take some of those narratives and go more three-dimensional, to almost work on a toolkit for architects and studio designers to develop their own forms from these designs.

 "One of the things I have in common with Eco Outdoor is that we really value the raw finish of materials."